-If you’re reviewing your family’s health insurance plans here are two areas that need consideration.
-If you have a company policy, does it cover what you need, and are you covered for Critical Illness?
-These expat insurance providers in Singapore share some details we need to be looking at for our health insurance plans.
+If you’re reviewing your family health insurance in Singapore, here are two areas that you should take into consideration.
+If you have a company policy, does it cover what you need, and are you covered for critical illness?
+These expat insurance providers share some details about different plans, particularly health insurance for foreigners, so you’ll know if you need to top up your health insurance plan in any way.

 Illness can strike at any time, whether you’re young or old.
-Not all health insurance plans cover costs for critical illnesses, and treatment costs can quickly add up.
-UEX Global tells us why getting cover for this scenario is so important.
+Not all insurance policies cover costs for critical illnesses, including health insurance plans for foreigners.
+Treatment costs can also quickly add up.
+UEX tells us why getting cover for this scenario is so important.

 “When a critical illness strikes you or someone in your family, it’s not only an emotional and physically challenging time but it can also take a toll on your finances.
 Having health expenses covered can significantly help to lighten the load, helping you to focus on getting well or take care of your ill family member.
 This critical illness coverage is particularly crucial if you have a family history of such illnesses.